cristiandruta/monitoring-api/README.md

 ## Summary

-This module includes some tools, an API specification, and a demo application that shows the interaction with the monitoring database used in DreamCloud.
-For more information about the API specification in general, please have a look into the attached documentation.
+This module includes a minimal API written in C to register with the monitoring server, and then send metric data for a given user, application, and experiment ID.
+A full documentation of the RESTful API of the monitoring server can be found in the respective Github repository.

 ## Prerequisites